BrendanNolan/Commandos/README.md

 * The number of possible strategies is so large that, at least with my code, it is not feasible to have `num_bots` be even close to the number of possible strategies (unless the code is to run for eons).

 ### Pros
 My strategy is surprisingly stable: often the bot which wins one round of a round-robin tournament will also win the following round (where half of the bots have been disqualified).
-For example, in my case, the same bot won the first and second round-robin rounds.
-You can check this by compiling my code to get an executable called **blotto** and then entering
+You can see an example of this by compiling my code with the provided makefile to get an executable called **blotto** and then entering <br/>
-./blotto 147 10000 1 10000
+./blotto 147 10000 1 10000 <br/>
-and
+and  <br/>
-./blotto 147 10000 2 10000
+./blotto 147 10000 2 10000 <br/>
 at the command line.
 The meanings of these command-line arguments are described below.

 ## Usage Instructions